ror-community/ror-site/content/community/_index.md

 ## Get involved

+### Join the ROR Community Advisory Group

+Anyone is welcome to join the [ROR Community Advisory Group](https://ror.org/supporters#ror-community-advisors).
+This group meets on a bimonthly basis to discuss ROR updates and give feedback.
+Please contact [info@ror.org](mailto:info@ror.org) if you're interested in joining the group.

 ### Discuss ROR

 Sign up for one or more of the following open, public forums to ask questions and discuss issues with a wide range of people interested in ROR:

+- [ROR Community Slack](https://tinyurl.com/ror-slack): General questions and discussion with ROR staff, ROR adopters, and ROR supporters.

 - [ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech): Technical announcements, discussions, and questions for developers implementing ROR in their systems.

-- [ROR Community Slack](https://tinyurl.com/ror-slack): General questions and discussion with ROR staff, ROR adopters, and ROR supporters.

 - [ROR GitHub Discussion Board](https://github.com/ror-community/ror-roadmap/discussions): Announcements, calls for feedback, and a forum for community members to propose and discuss features and ideas.

-- [PIDForum chat ROR room](https://www.pidforum.org/c/ror-chat-room/16): General questions and discussion about ROR with people interested in persistent identifiers.

-- [Crossref Community Forum](https://community.crossref.org): Visit [the 'ror' tag](https://community.crossref.org/tag/ror) on the Crossref Community Forum to read and ask questions about ROR and Crossref.

 ### Follow ROR
 Stay up-to-date on the latest ROR news and opportunities for feedback and involvement: